haiwen/seafile-admin-docs/manual/setup/use_elasticsearch.md

 repo_files_index_name = your-repo-files-index-name    # default is `repofiles`
 ```

-## Enable full text search for Office/PDF files
+## Full-text search for document contents

-Full text search is not enabled by default to save system resources.
-If you want to enable it, you need to follow the instructions below.
+Full-text search is enabled by default with `ENABLE_FULL_TEXT_SEARCH=true`.
+Set it to `false` to index file names only.
+If you change this setting, clear and rebuild the search index for the change to take effect.

 ## Start ElasticSearch and restart Seafile